Skip to main content

 Finally, we can register this payload with the registrar:

-public static void register(final RegisterPayloadHandlersEvent event) {
+public static void register(RegisterPayloadHandlersEvent event) {

 final PayloadRegistrar registrar = event.registrar("1");